-- Hornets Basketball Games: Volunteer as a student or buy a cheap ticket and catch a live NBA game.
+- Pelicans Basketball Games: Volunteer as a student or buy a cheap ticket and catch a live NBA game.
 Games are held in the New Orleans Arena.

-- The Superdome: The home of the Saints, you can catch all kinds of events here, including Tulane football games.
+- The Superdome: The home of the Saints, you can catch all kinds of events here.

 - Champions Square: Can't get tickets to a Saints game?
 Head right outside the Superdome to Champions Square and watch the game and tailgate.

 - Zephyr Baseball Games: Catch the local Triple A Baseball team.

 - Celebration in the Oaks: Located in City Park and taking place between Thanksgiving and New Year's and featuring a large holiday light display.